 prepared in our cafeteria, then we cannot give it to our students.
 The school

 is allowed to bring outside food for only two events during the school year.

 Our staff decided that these two special events will happen the last day before

 Winter Break and the last day before Summer Break.This new policy does not apply to

 students that bring their own lunch from home as long as they don’t share their

 food with any other student.

-As we begin the new school year, I would like to remain parents and community members that the Chicago Police Department will be issuing tickets to any vehicles parked in the allies, double parked, and/or abandoned around our school
+I would like to remind parents and community members that the Chicago Police Department will be issuing tickets to any vehicles parked in the allies, double parked, and/or abandoned around our school

 The school day begins at 7:45 a.m. with breakfast in the classroom until 8:00 a.m.
 The school day ends at 2:45 p.m.
 The school building will not be open until 7:30 a.m.; therefore, please do not bring your child to school prior to this time.
 We don’t have any staff available to supervise your child if you send him/her to school before 7:30 a.m.